Emmsii/Dungeon-Crawler/README.md

 ===============

+**Items:**
++ ~~Items can be picked up.~~
++ ~~Coins are items, go straight into players 'wallet'.~~
++ Player can only carry so much weight at a time.
++ When player moves to item, popup window appears asking if player wants to pick up item.
++ Inventory
+  + New window.
+  + Shows all items + coins carried by player.
+  + Shows item stats/info.
+  + 16x9 square (144 total).
+  + No hotbar.

 **Objects:**
 + Things like doors, tables, chests, beds, chairs, wells.
 + Object placement in settlements is based of .json file, not randomly generated.
 + Objects not in settlements are randomly generated.
++ Container like objects like chests can contain items and can be locked.
 + Doors are placed at room connection points.
   + Not all connection points will have doors.
   + Some doors could be locked?